inssein/mainframe/README.md

 # Mainframe

-This repository consists of software that runs on a Raspberry Pi Cluster.
+This repository consists of software to run my homelab.
+Initially it was 4 Raspberry Pis, but I have recently added a much more powerful machine to run a NAS.
+It's not that the Pis couldn't do it, but I had them running on MicroSD cards (bad idea; unreliable), so I decided to add a capable machine into the mix with SSDs and HDDs.

 ## Goals

 1. Learn Terraform
-2. Learn Kubernetes
+1. Learn Kubernetes
-3. Run a few services in my home network (Home Assistant, AdGuard, maybe an app) that are currently running via other means.
+1. Run a few services in my home network (Home Assistant, AdGuard, maybe an app) that are currently running via other means.
+1. Run a NAS.

 ## Setup

+### Raspberry Pi
 There is a little bit of manual work that needs to be done for each Pi.

 1. Generate a new ssh key for communicating with the pi nodes: `ssh-keygen -t ed25519 -f ~/.ssh/mainframe -C "terraform@mainframe.local"`